 Outcomes-Based Pricing

-One of the most promising innovations is outcomes-based contracts, where the manufacturer offers rebates or refunds if the drug doesn't achieve specified clinical outcomes.
+One of the most promising innovations is outcomes-based contracts, where the manufacturer offers rebates or refunds if the For more on this, see Digital Detox or Digital Balance?
+Rethinking Mental Health in the Age of Screens. drug doesn't achieve specified clinical outcomes.
 This model has been used in areas like oncology and dermatology, where treatment response varies significantly between patients.

 The Direct-to-Patient Model